obviousninja/SickSickDoctorIsIn/README.md

 Documentation:

 This class includes fields like question text, user name, answers, answerers’ user names, answer texts, categories, and answer score.
+The Answers will be stored in a HashMap, with the KEY being the username, and the VALUE being an array of size 2, containing their text answer and the score of the answer.